Prosecution, defense rest in Bowe Bergdahl's sentencing hearing

 He said that as a child, Bergdahl lived in a tense and sometimes scary household, in which his father punched holes in the wall.
 Morgan said Bergdahl hid from his father and felt "dumb, inferior, worthless (and like a) failure in eyes of his father."

-Morgan said Bergdahl also suffered social anxiety/phobia and cognitive deficits before he enlisted.
+Morgan said Bergdahl suffered social anxiety/phobia and cognitive deficits before he enlisted.

 Bergdahl "had a number of factors that pointed to stress vulnerability before enlistment," Morgan said.